stevenbenner/arch-pkgs/README.md

 The "repo" folder will contain everything you need to host the [package repository][customrepo].
 Serve this folder on your local network to make the repo available to all computers on the LAN.

 I recommend that you sync the folder to a dedicated intranet server on your LAN.
 If the server is down when a client computer attempts to update the package repos for a `pacman -Syu` operation then it will report an error.
-Personally, I use a Raspberry Pi that I keep as a dedicated intranet server (running [Arch Linux ARM][archarm] btw).

 [customrepo]: https://wiki.archlinux.org/title/Pacman/Tips_and_tricks#Custom_local_repository
 [archarm]: https://archlinuxarm.org/